Julie Sullivan

-Julie Sullivan (formerly known as Julie Collins) is an American academic administrator and internationally recognized and award-winning scholar in accounting and taxation, currently serving as the 30th president of Santa Clara University, a private Jesuit, Catholic institution in Santa Clara, California.
+Julie Sullivan (formerly known as Julie Collins) is an American academic administrator currently serving as the 30th president of Santa Clara University, a private Jesuit, Catholic institution in Santa Clara, California.
 Sullivan is the first woman and layperson to be appointed president at Santa Clara University, since its founding in 1851.

-Early life and career
+Early life and education

 A native of Florida, Sullivan attended the University of Florida as a first-generation student where she earned a bachelor's degree in accounting, a master's degree in taxation, and a PhD in business.
 After college, Sullivan went into higher education, spending four years teaching at the University of Oklahoma before heading to the University of North Carolina at Chapel Hill, where she was a professor in the accounting department for 17 years.

+Career

 While at UNC, Sullivan was appointed as the Ernst & Young Distinguished Professor and served as the associate dean of the Master's of Accounting program and as senior associate dean of the Kenan-Flagler Business School.
 In 2003, Sullivan left UNC for the University of California, San Diego where she served as a full professor in the Rady School of Management and School of Global Policy & Strategy for two years before becoming the executive vice president and provost at the University of San Diego, a private Catholic university and serving for eight years.
 It was announced on March 1, 2022, that Sullivan had accepted an offer to become the president of Santa Clara University, beginning in Fall 2022.